vipulnaik/diet-exercise-health/notes/health-profile.md

 since 2018; I also don't recall taking non-supplement medication since 2014, though I might have taken some prior to 2018 that I don't recall.

+## Surgeries

+### No surgeries other than dental procedures as an adult

+As an adult (at least since I've turned 18) I haven't had any surgeries, unless you count the wisdom tooth removal procedure documented in my [dental status](#dental-status).
+For the wisdom tooth removal procedure in 2023, as well as periodontal therapy in 2021, I was administered local anesthetic.
+For the wisdom tooth removal, I was also administered laughing gas.
+Other than these two procedures, I have not received local anesthetic or laughing gas as an adult.
+I have not been any sedation as an adult.

+### Ear infection surgery as a child

+When I was around 4 years old, I had surgery for my ear infection, conducted by an ENT specialist.

+### Wart removal as an older child

+I had a wart above my upper lip as a child (I'm not sure exactly what age).
+I had two attempted wart removal procedures, with the second one being successful.

+## Skin

+My skin is on the dry side of the spectrum, so particularly in colder climates, it can get cuts if not adequately cared for.
+I generally apply vaseline lotion to my hands and legs daily, and may do additional rounds of application during cold weather.
+With moderate care, I don't have any noticeable skin issues.